 - What is Chicken-Egg problem of Data Science?

 - How does the Chinese fishing nets in India get lifted up?

-Each time I look at the shell, I’m brought back to the day I found it; it was a fascinating, most intriguing art condensed to extract value from mass fishing with the least effort.
-This is pretty much where I found it:
+Each time I look at the shell, I’m brought back to the day I found it; it was the most fascinating and intriguing art condensed to extract value from mass fishing with the least effort.
+This was pretty much where I found it:

 Big Data Science in big oceans – the correlation

-Procuring my very own shell was similar to uncovering, and appreciating, the value of Big Data Analysis; this shell origins from an ocean of artifacts, and the value of is an ocean of data.
+Procuring my very own shell was similar to uncovering and appreciating the value of Big Data Analysis; this shell originated from an ocean of artifacts, and the value of Big Data Ocean is an ocean of data.

-Data scientists’ casts their own lift nets, just like these fishermen with their large nets, fish for information in the data oceans, and once finding a valuable artifact, they proudly present them to their fellow peers.
+Data scientists cast their own lift nets just like these fishermen with their large nets, fish for information in the data oceans, and once they find a valuable artifact, they proudly present them to their fellow peers.

-Perhaps the difference between these two activities are that the ‘oceans’ which these Data Scientists casts their nets in are massive; I’d personally use trawling nets for my endeavours.
+Perhaps the difference between these two activities are that the ‘oceans’ which these Data Scientists cast their nets in are massive; I’d personally use trawling nets for my endeavours.

 How does lift net architecture relate to Big Data Analysis and Data Lakes?

-While I studied how these immense fishing tool worked, a fisherman gestured me to come over and showed me how it works.
+While I studied how this immense fishing tool worked, a fisherman gestured me to come over and showed me how it works.
 He then gifted me my first shell.